-Ascent360 utilizes a customer value calculation called RFM, which stands for “Recency, Frequency and Monetary”.
-At its core, RFM is a method for understanding customer value and has been used in direct / database marketing for about 20 years.
-RFM stands for:
+Ascent360 has an aggregate called RFM -- “Recency, Frequency and Monetary”.
+At its core, the RFM score is a tool to understand customer value by comparing individuals against one another.
+RFM has been used in database marketing for about 20+ years.

 - Recency - How recently did the customer purchase?

-- Frequency - How often do the customer purchase?
+- Frequency - How often does the customer purchase?

 - Monetary Value - How much does the customer spend?

-To calculate RFM, Ascent360 looks at all customers, records and transactions in the customer database, and divides the customer list into equal groups of 20% (known as Quintiles) for recency, frequency and monetary.
+To calculate RFM, Ascent360 looks at all customers, records and transactions in the customer database, and divides the customer list into equal groups of 20% (known as Quintiles) for each dimension.

 The idea behind ‘Recency’ is that customers who have purchased from your business recently are much more likely to respond to a new offer than someone who had made a purchase in the distant past.

 Recency quintiles are based on the date of most recent purchase at your business and are organized by the Min / Max number of days since last purchase.
 As a result, the more recent a record’s last transaction date is, the higher the quintile score will be assigned to that record.
 Thus, customers with the top 20% most recent transactions (in terms of Recency) are given a code of "5".
 The next 20% in terms of recent purchases is coded as "4", and so on until all records in your database are now assigned either a 5, 4, 3, 2, or 1 in terms of Recency.